-What I learned from the first year of running my Explorers Club membership program
+What I learned from the first year of running my SPECIAL PROJECTS membership program

 The reasons for this were many: The program didn’t have super clear deliverables, I didn’t know if I would be able to produce anything of value (so said the tiny voice in my head), and I didn’t know if the program would provide spiritual lift or become wholly burdensome.
 Impostor syndrome is real!